-Because oxalate is a component of the most common type of kidney stone, calcium oxalate stones, eating foods rich in oxalate can raise your risk of forming these stones.
+Because oxalate is a component of the most common type of kidney stone (calcium oxalate), eating foods rich in oxalate can raise your risk of forming these stones.

-Obesity is also a risk factor for stones.
-This can be due to eating too much salt, meat or oxalate.
-Obesity may also change the acid levels in the urine leading to stone formation.
+Obesity is a risk factor for stones.
+Obesity may change the acid levels in the urine, leading to stone formation.

 Wait for the stone to pass by itself